 Before you get started, keep in mind that this method will wipe all your data from your phone.
-So, if your phone is fairly new, you might want to back up your pictures, documents, and other important files before getting started.
+So, if your phone has never been backed up, you might want to back up your pictures, documents, and other important files before getting started.

 Let’s get to steps of hard resetting an android phone.